107.1 POLICY

 107.2 PROCEDURES

-• Demotion, Involuntary Transfer, or Termination – Documentation is retained permanently in the personnel file maintained by Human Resources.
+- Demotion, Involuntary Transfer, or Dismissal – Documentation is retained permanently in the personnel file maintained by Human Resources.

-A recommendation for demotion, involuntary transfer, or termination should be documented in writing, should state the reason(s) for which the action is being taken, and should outline the efforts, if any, which have been made to improve the employee’s performance or address the conduct in question.
-Further, any such recommended action should be discussed with the HR Vice President and approved by the appropriate dean, vice president or president.
-Legal will be advised prior to any dismissal to include informing ICRIMP.
+A recommendation for demotion, involuntary transfer, or dismissal should be documented in writing, should state the reason(s) for which the action is being taken, and should outline the efforts, if any, which have been made to improve the employee’s performance or address the conduct in question.
+Further, any such recommended action should be discussed with the HR and Marketing Vice President and approved by the appropriate dean, vice president or president.
+Legal will be advised prior to any dismissal to include informing ICRIMP (under the discretion of Legal).

 Disciplinary forms are available in the human resources office.
 Human Resources will be involved in all disciplinary processes.